 In addition to consumer packaged goods, markets for robotic grippers include machine tending, pharmaceuticals, plastics, and agriculture and food processing.
 Even more specialized, in terms of performance requirements, are end-of-arm tools (EOATs) for undersea exploration, telesurgery, and hazardous materials handling.

 The makers of robotic grippers have designed their products to work with multiple models of industrial and collaborative robot arms.
 Advances in prosthetics have paralleled the development of electromechanical and pneumatic grippers.
 Better sensing and controls, lighter materials, and more efficient use of space and power continue to make grippers an area of robotics worth watching.
-Here are five advances to follow:
+Here are six advances to follow:

 1. The right tool for the job